SCBMBON/bon-website-2020/bootstrap/research/index.md

 			<font size="3px"><p>Using a two-part approach, the core of our research focuses on:</p>
 			<br>
 			<ol>
-					<li>Integrating and building upon existing programs in the region using both underutilized and new technologies,</li>
+					<li>Integrating and building upon existing programs in the region using both underutilized and new technologies;</li>
 					<br>
-					<li>Developing a more spatially and taxonomically comprehensive and cost-effective sampling strategy for two major habitats, the subtidal benthos (shallow and deep) and the pelagic, to better define biodiversity in the Santa Barbara Channel</li>
+					<li>Developing a more spatially and taxonomically comprehensive and cost-effective sampling strategy for two major habitats, the subtidal benthos (shallow and deep) and the pelagic, to better define biodiversity in the Southern California Bight</li>
 			</ol>
 			<br>
 	<hr>